Yu-optibayeslab/NormAura/README.md

 ## Support

-For any questions or issues, please open an issue on the GitHub repository.
+For any questions or issues, please open an issue on the GitHub repository, or drop us a message: contact_us@optibayeslab.com